bbuchake/US-Mass-Shootings/README.md

 # Analysis of mass shootings in US History

 The United States has been plagued with Mass Shootings, with more frequent instances in recent years.
-This analysis attempts at finding patterns in Mass Shooting incidents in teh United States.
+This analysis attempts at finding patterns in Mass Shooting incidents in the United States.